Auto-fill Logins on iOS

-It is currently not possible to use auto-fill on iOS if your vault timeout action is set to Log Out and your only enabled two-step login method requires NFC (e.g. an NFC YubiKey), as iOS will not allow NFC inputs to interrupt auto-fill workflows.
+It is currently not possible to use auto-fill on iOS if your vault timeout action is set to Log Out and your only enabled two-step login method requires NFC (for example, an NFC YubiKey), as iOS will not allow NFC inputs to interrupt auto-fill workflows.

 Either change your vault timeout action to Lock, or enable another two-step login method.

 To enable keyboard auto-fill on iOS: